helloapro/js-w1-twoDay/README.md

 * _run bower install_
 * _run gulp build to build the project for the first time and gulp serve to start the development server_
 * _assuming you get an alert and your h1 is kind of orangeypink you should be good to go!_
+* _if your h1 is not orangeypink, you might not have sass installed! if you have ruby installed run gem install sass.
+If you do not have ruby installed, install that first_

 ## GitHub link